 Starbursts are just the beginning of patterning of this exciting quilt.
 Diamonds are filled with Robbing Peter to Pay Paul type circles that look quite different when used in half around the border.
 Red centers are strategically placed within the stars.
 The blue and ivory border chintz beautifully complements the printed fabrics of the interior.
-Tremendous care and planning to maske this a superb quilt.
+Tremendous care and planning went into making this a superb quilt.
 Measurements are 80@ x 88@.
-Pennsylvania origin> circa 1850.
+Pennsylvania origin; circa 1850.

 Charming Sailboats cradle quilt set on a blue field reminiscent of water and/ or the sky.
 Printed fabrics include feedsacks.
 Excellent condition; nicely quilted including a cable throughout the border.
 Measures 20" square.
 Pennsylvania origin; circa 1930.